moafinder/moafinder/README.md

 4. Deploy and copy the generated App Runner domain (e.g. `https://xxxxxx.eu-central-1.awsapprunner.com`).
 Use it in the Amplify rewrite rule and as `PAYLOAD_PUBLIC_SERVER_URL`.

+#### App Runner health check configuration

+App Runner starts health checks as soon as the container is reachable.
+When the service is still connecting to MongoDB these probes can fail, which causes App Runner to roll the deployment back.
+The backend now exposes a lightweight `/api/health` endpoint that simply confirms the Node process is up and MongoDB responds to a ping.
+Configure the health check like this:

+1. In the **Health check** section choose **HTTP** and set **Path** to `/api/health`.
+2. Keep the default timing (interval 10s, timeout 5s) and ensure the **Healthy threshold** is `1`.
+3. If the first build takes long (for example while Payload warms caches) start with a **TCP** health check, wait until the service status is `RUNNING`, and then switch back to **HTTP** with the `/api/health` path.
+The helper script `backend/deploy_apprunner.sh` already performs this two-step switch for you.
+4. After the service is live, verify with `curl https://<app-runner-domain>/api/health`.

 ### 3. Verify routing between frontend and backend
 1. Update the Amplify rewrite rule to use the App Runner URL and redeploy if necessary.
 2. Visit <https://main.d1i5ilm5fqb0i9.amplifyapp.com/> and open the browser Network tab.